camunda-community-hub/micronaut-zeebe-client/README.md

 # micronaut-zeebe-client

 This open source project allows you to implement a [Zeebe](https://docs.camunda.io/docs/components/zeebe/technical-concepts/architecture/) client with the
 [Micronaut Framework](https://micronaut.io).
-You can connect to [Camunda Cloud](https://docs.camunda.io/docs/components/concepts/what-is-camunda-cloud/) or your self-hosted Zeebe Cluster.
+You can connect to [Camunda Platform 8](https://docs.camunda.io/docs/components/concepts/what-is-camunda-cloud/) (previously Camunda Cloud) or your self-managed Zeebe Cluster.

 With this integration you can implement a Zeebe job worker with minimal boilerplate code to process tasks.
 Additionally, you can use the client to deploy process models, and start and cancel process instances.

 The Micronaut Framework is known for its efficient use of resources.
 If you use GraalVM you have startup times of about 35ms!

-The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency and your Camunda Cloud credentials in your Micronaut project!
+The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency and your Camunda Platform 8 credentials in your Micronaut project!

 If you are interested in using Camunda Platform on a Micronaut application instead, have a look at our open source project [micronaut-camunda-bpm](https://github.com/camunda-community-hub/micronaut-camunda-bpm).